NU-CCRG/Getting-Started/Python-Assignments/Py-Assignments_03/Solution_Assignment3_v0.md

 Use the WACCM netCDF file to

-(1) create a 2006-2099 annual average global Mollweide map plot,
+(1) create a 2006-2099 annual average global Plate Carree projection map plot,

 (2) create a time series line plot of annual average global temperature weighted by latitude,